 Dr. Joan Kang Shin is the Director of TESOL Professional Training Programs at the University of Maryland, Baltimore County (UMBC), and specializes in the training and professional development of teachers of English to young learners.
 In this position she administers numerous online professional development programs for EFL teachers in over 100 countries, including her own courses Teaching English to Young Learners and Teaching English to Teens.

-Bringing Storytelling into the Young Learner Classroom
+Our World Readers: Bringing Storytelling into the Young Learner Classroom

 Storytelling not only helps children develop a constructive and creative comprehension, but also enables them to identify with characters and situations in stories that relate to their own experiences.
 Through storytelling, children become active participants in their learning as they immerse themselves in the plots, in turn boosting self-confidence and esteem.
 This workshop will explore ideas for and benefits of storytelling with young learners using the Our World Readers, National Geographic Learning’s six-level series of original stories, folktales, myths, and non-fiction from around the globe.